viamrobotics/docs/docs/tutorials/webcam-line-follower-robot.md

 <ol><li class="spacing">Go to your robot’s page on the Viam App (<a href="https://app.viam.com">https://app.viam.com</a>).
 Verify that it’s connected by refreshing the page and ensuring that <strong>Last Online</strong> (in the top banner) says, “Live.”</li>
 <li class="spacing">Go to the <strong>Control</strong> tab and try viewing the camera and also  pressing buttons in the Base section to move your robot around.
 Ensure that the base moves as expected.
-If one or both drive motors are going backwards, you can power down the Pi, unplug the battery, and switch the wires to the motor before powering it back on.</li>
+If one or both drive motors are going backwards, you can power down the Pi by running `sudo poweroff`, unplug the battery, and switch the wires to the motor before powering it back on.</li>
 <p  class="Mycaption"><em>Figure 3: Driving the base from the Viam App's Control tab.</em><br>
 <img class="spacing" src="/tutorials/img/LF-viamapp-base-view5.gif" width="600" /></p></li>
 <li class="spacing">Now for the creative part: Use your colored tape to make a path for your robot to follow.